Azure/azure-sdk-for-ruby/lib/azure/arm/network_management/README.md

 # Intro

 This project provides a Ruby gem for easy access to the Azure ARM Network API.
 With this gem you can create/update/list/delete virtual networks, subnets, load balancers and network interfaces.
-Application and network gateways aren't properlty supported yet - it's a known issue that will be resolved soon.
+Application gateways, virtual network gateways and virtual network gateway connections aren't properly supported yet - it's a known issue that will be resolved soon.

 # Supported Ruby Versions